 Though it may seem like an unofficial federal holiday, many banks are actually open on Black Friday.
 However, in many states the day after Thanksgiving is considered a state holiday, which means bank locations in those states may be closed.
-For 2022, you should make sure to check in on local COVID-19 related restrictions to see if physical banking is limited more generally in your municipality.
+For 2023, Black Friday is on November 24.

 Is Your Bank Open on Black Friday?

 Although many would consider Black Friday a holiday unto itself, it is not a federal holiday.
 So, unlike on a true bank holiday, most banks with stand-alone brick-and-mortar locations will be open that Friday.
 It’s possible, however, that these banks may have shortened hours, so you may want to check with your local branches to inquire about the day’s hours ahead of time.